danieljprice/splash/docs/basic.rst

    :name: fig:renderplot_xsec
    :width: 80.0%

-   Screenshot of 3D cross section slice plot to an X-window
+   Screenshot of 3D :ref:`sec:xsec` slice plot to an X-window

+.. _sec:vectorplots:

 Vector plots
 ------------

-A prompt to plot vector arrows on top of rendered plots (or on top of particle plots) appears whenever vectors are present in the data (for details of how to specify this in your data read, see :ref:`sec:writeyourown`), taking the form:
+A prompt to plot vector arrows on top of :ref:`sec:renderplot` (or on top of particle plots) appears whenever vectors are present in the data (for details of how to specify this in your data read, see :ref:`sec:writeyourown`), taking the form: